-Great Generals are "Great People" skilled in the art of warfare.
-They provide combat bonuses - both offensive and defensive - to any friendly units within two tiles of their location.
+Great Generals are "Great People" They provide combat bonuses - both offensive and defensive - to any friendly units within two tiles of their location.
 A Great General itself is a non-combat unit, so it may be stacked with a combat unit for protection.
 If an enemy unit ever enters the tile containing a Great General and attacks the unit, the General returns to the territory of their origin.